 So although the likes of the Post Office or Now Broadband are likely to be cheaper, it’s well worth checking to see what the likes of BT, Sky, and Virgin Media are offering when you’re shopping around.

 Generally, the cheapest contracts will be for a standard broadband service with average speeds of 10Mbps-11Mbps, for which you should expect to pay between £15-£20 per month.

 These are fine for households with one or two occupants, who mostly use the internet for browsing, checking email, online shopping and watching the odd video.

 The cheapest fibre broadband deals typically come in at between £23-£25 per month.

-At the time of writing, the cheapest broadband provider is the Post Office.
-Choose its Unlimited Broadband package and you'll pay less than £200 over 12 months (including landline rental).
+At the time of writing, the cheapest broadband provider is Shell Energy.
+Choose its Fast Broadband package and you’ll pay less than £220 over the first 12 months (including line rental).

 Cheap broadband in my area

 To find the cheapest broadband providers in your area, just enter your postcode in our availability checker below.
 You'll then just need to filter by total cost and we'll show you the cheapest packages available right now.